Shopify/polaris/src/components/TextField/README.md

 Use to let merchants take an action within the text field.

 For example, tap on a barcode icon to launch the camera and scan barcode for the barcode field.
-This helps merchant simplify their input.
+This helps merchants simplify their input.

 <!-- content-for: android -->